The Early History of Cochlear Implants and MED-EL

 Founding MED-EL and Pushing Forward

-Carrying out research, developing new hearing solutions for different types of hearing loss, and improving our products to provide our users their best possible hearing—that’s part of the everyday work of the Hochmairs and a team of experts from around the world in our MED-EL headquarters in Innsbruck, Austria.
+Carrying out research, developing new hearing solutions for different types of hearing loss, and improving our products to provide our users their best possible hearing—that’s part of the everyday work of the Hochmairs and a team of experts from around the world at our MED-EL headquarters in Innsbruck, Austria.

 Thanks for your message.
 We will reply as soon as possible.